GoogleCloudPlatform/podcast/site/content/post/episode-303-geo-spatial-awakening-in-global-supply-chains-with-denise-pearl-and-nathan-eaton/index.md

 ##### Denise Pearl

-[Denise Pearl](https://twitter.com/DPearl_Reframe) leads strategic ISV efforts for Google Cloud’s Geospatial, Earth Observation and Sustainability vertical.
+[Denise Pearl](https://twitter.com/DPearl_Reframe) leads strategic ISV efforts for Google Cloud’s Geo-spatial, Earth Observation and Sustainability vertical.
 Her primary focus is to align engineering, marketing and sales teams within Google around the issues that matter to enterprise customers and government agencies enabling the use of technology to better solve sustainability challenges communities face across the globe.

 ##### Cool things of the week